pghvlaans/sbotools/man/post-release/sbohints.1.md

 Non-root users can only call **sbohints** with the **\--list**, **\--query**, **\--help** and **\--version** flags.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.
+To use a configuration directory other than */etc/sbotools*, export an environment variable **SBOTOOLS_CONF_DIR** with an absolute path.

 ## OPTIONS